opennetworkinglab/aether-docs/developer/roc.rst

     :width: 700
     :alt: User Details page

-When you sign out of the ROC GUI, if you are not redirected to the Dex Login Page, you should check the Developer Console of the browser.
-The console should show the correct OIDC issuer (Dex server), and that Auth is enabled.
+When you sign out of the ROC GUI, if you are not redirected to the Keycloak Login Page, you should check the Developer Console of the browser.
+The console should show the correct OIDC issuer (Keycloak server), and that Auth is enabled.

 .. image:: images/aether-roc-gui-console-loggedin.png
     :width: 418